groundlight/edge-endpoint/CONFIGURE-DETECTORS.md

 ## Why would I want to configure detectors for the edge?

 Configuring detectors for the edge endpoint allows you to provide finer-grained control over their behavior on the edge.
 By configuring a detector, you can:
-* Have the edge endpoint automatically create an inference pod for a detector, making it ready to serve requests without having to first submit a query to it
+* Have the edge endpoint automatically create an inference pod for a detector, ensuring it's ready to serve requests without having to first submit a query to it
 * Configure a detector to always return the edge model's answer, regardless of the confidence
-* Make a detector never escalate queries to the cloud
+* Configure a detector to never escalate queries to the cloud
 * Specify a maximum frequency for cloud escalations

 ## How do I configure a detector?

 Detector configurations are specified in [edge-config.yaml](configs/edge-config.yaml).
-There are three sections: `global_config`, `edge_inference_configs`, and `detectors`.
+The file has three sections: `global_config`, `edge_inference_configs`, and `detectors`.

+NOTE: After modifying the config file, you'll have to re-run [setup-ee.sh](deploy/bin/setup-ee.sh) for your changes to be reflected.

 ### `global_config`